How The CIA Found A Soviet Sub — Without The Soviets Knowing

 But how do you raise a 2,000-ton Soviet sub without anyone noticing?

-That's where Howard Hughes comes in.
+That's where Hughes comes in.

 Hughes, an eccentric, reclusive billionaire, agreed to be the CIA's cover story.
-He played along with the plan concocted by the agency, announcing that he would build a huge ship to mine valuable manganese nodules from the sea floor.
+He played along with the plan concocted by the agency, announcing that he would build a huge ship to mine valuable manganese nodules from the seafloor.

 Sounds plausible.